Wharton Undergraduate Graduation Ceremony

 More information >>

 Ceremony Information for Student Graduates

 Graduates must assemble at Hutchinson Court at 7:45 a.m. to prepare for the ceremony.
 Graduates must arrive with academic regalia (cap and gown) to participate.
-An information session for Wharton seniors will be held on May 9 to review all graduation procedures.
+An information session for Wharton seniors will be held in May to review all graduation procedures.

 Ceremony Information for Guests

 The Wharton Undergraduate Graduation Ceremony will be held at The Palestra, the University of Pennsylvania’s iconic arena.
 The Palestra is located on 33rd Street between South and Walnut Streets.

 The student procession will start at 8:50 a.m.
 The ceremony will begin at 9:00 a.m. and will last approximately two hours.